 One big yearly project is badge building.
 For the past 3 years, Workshop 88 makes Arduino-based LED badges that make the conference space into a game.
 Throughout the conference space, there are beacons that can transmit to the badge that lights up the LED and generates points.
 It’s a great way to get folks to explore the entire conference.
 Workshop 88 works together to design, build, and test these badges.
 In addition to their own projects, Workshop 88 hosts workshops and classes for libraries and classrooms.
 It provides them an opportunity to share their knowledge with people to get them excited about making.
 The goal is to have kids make things that get them interested in electronics and technology.

 For Chicago Northside Mini Maker Faire, they are going to demonstrate some of their members’ current projects.
 A hacked Roomba vacuum cleaner.
 A radio receiver built from scratch.
+I purchased a new canister vacuum – it did a pretty amazing job with the spots from last weekends partying.
 An RGB LED wall display that is controlled by a joystick—uniting art and technology will hopefully foster conversation and ideas!

 Southside Hackerspace: ChicagoSouthside Hackerspace: Chicago (SSH:C) is a hackerspace located in Pilsen committed to educational outreach, and strives to become a community resource for people to learn and exchange ideas.
 This hackerspace just turned three–Happy Birthday!
 They’ve hosted a variety of classes and workshops from basic soldering to Raspberry Pi within their space and out.
 Recently, participants got to check out an electron scanning microscope at the event as well.
 SSH:C attended events all around Chicago including libraries, schools, and other maker spaces to establish relationships.
 They plan on expanding their soldering tutorial into additional classes to teach programming.
 They also have been communicating with teachers all around Chicago and its suburbs about starting their own spaces for their students.